Engin-Boot/pong-stage-anjalimnnit/Stage0/Ball.md

 ## Feature

 This module is for managing the ball for the pong game.
-Here we can Reinitialize() the ball
+Here we can Reinitialize() the ball.
-And MoveBall() moves the ball in random directions.
+And MoveBall() moves the ball in random direction.

 ## Acceptance Criteria

 ### Scenario: Moving the ball when the game starts

-  Given - The players have joined
+  Given - The players have joined.

-  When - We start the game.
+  When - Player enters start button.

   Then - The ball starts moving in random direction using MoveBall().